microsoft/ignite25-LAB545-create-and-manage-sensitive-information-types-and-labels/lab/instructions/Lab-bonus-dlp.md

 1. On the **New policy created** page select **Done**.

 You created a DLP policy for Microsoft 365 Copilot that targets the Project data label and runs in simulation mode.
-This adds a guardrail on top of labeling by restricting Copilot from processing labeled project content.
+This adds a guardrail on top of labeling by preventing Copilot from processing content labeled as project data.